24 October 2011

 This is to inform you about the new stable release of Nuitka.
 It is the extremely compatible Python compiler, “download now”.

-This is to inform you about the new release of Nuitka many bug fixes, and substantial improvements especially in the organisational area.
+This is to inform you about the new release of Nuitka many bug fixes, and substantial improvements especially in the organizational area.
 There is a new User Manual (PDF), with much improved content, a sys.meta_path based import mechanism for --deep mode, git flow goodness.

 This release is generally also the result of working towards compilation of a real programs (Mercurial) and to get things work more nicely on Windows by default.
 Thanks go to Liu Zhenhai for helping me with this goal.